dansteingart/without_the_hot_air/pages_md/SEwtHA_18.md

 All energy used by transport
 31.6
 <img src="figure129.png" width="101" height="483" />
-<span class="figurenumber">Figure 18.2</span>.
-Energy consumption, broken down by end use, according to the Department for Trade and Industry.
+<div class='caption'><span class="figurenumber">Figure 18.2</span>.
+Energy consumption, broken down by end use, according to the Department for Trade and Industry.</div>

-<span class="figurenumber">Table 18.3</span>.
+<div class='caption'><span class="figurenumber">Table 18.3</span>.
 2006 breakdown of energy consumption by transport mode, in kWh/d per person.
-Source: Dept. for Transport (2007).
+Source: Dept. for Transport (2007).</div>

 <img src="figure126.png" width="480" height="531" />
 Let’s look more closely at transport.
 In our red stack, we found that the energy footprints of driving a car 50 km per day and of flying to Cape Town once per year are roughly equal.
 Table 18.3 shows the relative importances of the different transport modes in the national balance-sheet.
 In the national averages, aviation is smaller than road transport.

 How do Britain’s official consumption figures compare with those of other countries?
 Figure 18.4 shows the power consumptions of lots of countries or regions, versus their gross domestic products (GDPs).
 There’s an evident correlation between power consumption and GDP: the higher a country’s GDP (per capita), the more power it consumes per capita.
 The UK is a fairly typical high-GDP country, surrounded by Germany, France, Japan, Austria, Ireland, Switzerland, and Denmark.
 The only notable exception to the rule “big GDP implies big power consumption” is Hong Kong.
 Hong Kong’s GDP per capita is about the same as Britain’s, but

-<span class="figurenumber">Figure 18.4</span>.
+<div class='caption'><span class="figurenumber">Figure 18.4</span>.
 Power consumption per capita, versus GDP per capita, in purchasing-power-parity US dollars.
 Squares show countries having “high human development;” circles, “medium” or “low.”
-Figure 30.1 (p231) shows the same data on logarithmic scales.
+Figure 30.1 (p231) shows the same data on logarithmic scales.</div>

 <img src="figure127.png" width="480" height="210" />
 Hong Kong’s power consumption is about <span class="red">80 kWh/d/p</span>.